FAIRplus/the-fair-cookbook/content/recipes/infrastructure/openrefine-nvt.md

 OpenRefine is a Desktop tool to cleanse data that proposes a simple workflow for data reconciliation {footcite}`openrefine`.
 In particular, users can load data as a table, and for a column, they can call a “reconciliation service”: this will suggest what are the types of entity in a column (e.g.: drugs, treatments) and the user can then ask to reconcile to entities of one or more of these types.
-OR will then present candidates URIs, together with a preview (when URIs are resolvable) and confidence so that the user can control the proper reconciliation.
+OpenRefine will then present candidates URIs, together with a preview (when URIs are resolvable) and confidence so that the user can control the proper reconciliation.